 📘

-Implementing Authentication in a Draftbit app requires familiarity with features like Variables, Stacking Actions, Navigation Params, etc.
+Implementing Authentication in a Draftbit app requires familiarity with features like Variables, Actions, Navigation Params, etc.

 Learn more at what are the requirements when implementing a user authentication process in a Draftbit app at Intro to Authentication.